 Does Worcestershire Sauce Go Bad

 As mentioned before, Worcestershire sauce doesn’t usually go bad.
-Most of its ingredients are natural preservatives, so it’s challenging for any kind of bacteria to live in such an environment.
+Most of its ingredients are natural preservatives, so it’s unlikely for any kind of bacteria to live and grow in such an environment.

-What’s very likely to happen is that you will notice a layer of sediment at the bottom of the bottle.
+What’s very likely to happen, on the other hand, is that you will notice a layer of sediment at the bottom of the bottle.
 That’s perfectly normal and all you need to do is to shake the bottle to dissolve it.